Back to blog

 15 minute read

-Ever wondered which Swedish beauty brands excel at creator marketing?
+Ever wondered which beauty brands in Sweden excel at creator marketing?
 We crunched the numbers to bring you the top ten.
 Our ranking looks at the brands with the most mentions from Instagram creators.
 Download the infographic to view the top ten brands, or keep reading to dive deep into their strategies.

 1. Caia Cosmetics